sarahbonnin/CRG_RIntroduction/exercise2.md

 </details>

 **3- How many elements are in y?
-I.e what is the length of vector y?
+I.e what is the length of vector y ?**

 <details>
 <summary>